“[Eminem] seems to revel in the ways that he can break and reshape the laws of the language.”

 – Adam Bradley, Book of Rhymes

 Eminem is one of the all-time greats, a surefire future hall of famer.
 He’s one of the most commercially successful musicians ever, the second highest-selling singles artist of all time with over 220 million records sold worldwide and nine consecutive number one albums (including his greatest hits collection).
-Six of his (thus far) seven eligible major label releases have won the Grammy for Best Rap Album (he has fifteen in total).
+Six of his major label releases have won the Grammy for Best Rap Album (he has fifteen in total).

 But he’s more than just sales and awards.
-He’s also one of the most greatest emcees in history.
+He’s also one of the greatest emcees in history.
 He can seemingly do it all.
-He’s a wordsmith and a technician, able to bend any word to his will and can has mastered every flow over his storied career.
+He’s a wordsmith and a technician, able to bend any word to his will and has mastered every flow over his storied career.
 He is immensely respected by other great artists and is a hip-hop head through and through.

 Now that he’s released ten albums, I thought it was time to rank them.
 This list includes only solo studio albums.
-It exclude soundtracks like 8 Mile and Southpaw, compilations like Curtain Call: The Hits, The Re-Up, and the horrific Shady XV, group efforts including D12 and Bad Meets Evil, and leaked bootlegs such as Straight from the Lab or Straight from the Vault.
+It excludes soundtracks like 8 Mile and Southpaw, compilations like Curtain Call: The Hits, The Re-Up, and the horrific Shady XV, group efforts including D12 and Bad Meets Evil, and leaked bootlegs such as Straight from the Lab or Straight from the Vault.